una/personal-goals/happy-moments/2016_happy-moments.md

 05/22/2016
 ---
 Today is day two in the Dominican Republic with my family.
 The weather has been *so* nice here :) I played bocchee and did surprisingly well - and also drank rum-infused iced cappuccinos in the pool bar.

+05/23/2016
+---
+Today I discovered this drink here where they take a cappuccino, blend it with ice, and I also had them add white rum.
+It was soooo good!
+Like an alcoholic frapuccino.

+05/24/2016
+---
+My tan is starting to come in nicely!
+I'm pretty proud of the fact that I haven't gotten a sunburn yet despite it being so sunny here.

+05/25/2016
+---
+Okay so keeping with the positive theme, I probably lost about 6 lbs today because I've been sick and unable to eat or drink.
+So while I spent the day in bed with a stomach bug, I probably didn't need another full day of day drinking.

+05/26/2016
+---
+I was well enough to make it to the beach today! #littlewins.
+I just lay in the shade and watched 3 more videos from Google I/O that I had saved earlier for offline.